hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 Under the top level folder on the disks, place the media files in a reasonably consistent (including filename capitalisation) subfolder structure of your choice.
-The same subfolder names and files may or may not exist on every disk, you can spread out the media files and subfolders across disks and even double them up for backup purposes. eg
+The same subfolder names and files may or may not exist on every disk, you can spread out the media files and subfolders across disks ... but do **DO NOT duplicate ANY files in ANY of the same level folders named identically across ANY of the disks** since that may break the software rules.
+We end up with something like this
 ```
-DISK1 -- mergerfs_Root_1 --|--ClassicMovies
+DISK1 -- mergerfs_Root_1 --|--ClassicMovies   <- do not have identical filenames in other disks in this folder
                            |--Documentaries
                            |--Footy-----------|--1997
                            |                  |--1998
                            |--SciFi

-DISK2 -- mergerfs_Root_2 --|--ClassicMovies
+DISK2 -- mergerfs_Root_2 --|--ClassicMovies   <- do not have identical filenames in other disks in this folder
                            |--Footy-----------|--2000
                            |                  |--2002
                            |--Movies
                            |--OldMovies

-DISK3 -- mergerfs_Root_3 --|--ClassicMovies
+DISK3 -- mergerfs_Root_3 --|--ClassicMovies   <- do not have identical filenames in other disks in this folder
                            |--Footy-----------|--2003
                            |                  |--2004
 ```

-In the outline below, we'll assume only 2 USB3 disks.
-You can add more as you need, just keep an eye on the disk naming and folder structures in line with the model above.
+In the outline below, we'll assume only 3 USB3 disks.
+We can add more as needed, just keep an eye on the disk naming and folder structures in line with the example model above.

 ## Install Raspberry Pi OS with `autologin`
 Run the `Raspberry Pi Imager` on a PC to put the full 64 bit `Raspberry Pi OS` image to an SD card in the usual way
 - Choose to "Edit Settings" and then the GENERAL tab.
 - Set a Hostname you will recognise, eg PINAS64.
-- Set a username as `pi` (if not `pi` then replace username `pi` in this outline with the chosen username) and the password as something you will remember (you will need to enter it later during `SAMBA` setup, and change all references of `pi` to the username).
+- Set a username as `pi` (if not `pi` then replace username `pi` in this outline with the chosen username) and the password as something you will remember (you will need to enter it later during `SAMBA` and other setups, and change all references of `pi` to the username).
 - Set you locale settings and keyboard layout (setting keyboard layout is important if in non-US non-GB country).
 - Choose the SERVICES tab.